Deploy Generated Standalone Executable Programs To Target Hardware

 timing data structures (includingrtModel

-) and logic are critical to the operation of the generated program.If you have customized the main program module to read model outputs after each base-rate model step, be aware that selecting model configuration parameters Support: continuous time and Single output/update function together can cause output values read from
+) and logic are critical to the operation of the generated program.If you customize the main program module to read model outputs after each base-rate model step and select model configuration parameters Support: continuous time and Single output/update function can cause output values read from

 main

-for a continuous output port to differ slightly from the corresponding output values in the model's logged data.
-This is because, while logged data is a snapshot of output at major time steps, output read frommain
+for a continuous output port to differ from the corresponding output values in data logged for the model.
+While logged data is a snapshot of output at major time steps, output read frommain

-after the base-rate model step potentially reflects intervening minor time steps.
-To eliminate the discrepancy, either separate the generated output and update functions (clear the Single output/update function parameter) or place a Zero-Order Hold block before the continuous output port.It is possible to observe a mismatch between results from simulation and logged MAT file results from generated code if you do not set model inputs before each time you call the model step function.
+after the base-rate model step function executes reflects intervening minor time steps.
+To eliminate the discrepancy, separate the generated output and update functions (clear model configuration parameter Single output/update function) or place a Zero-Order Hold block before the continuous output port.You might observe a mismatch between results from simulation and logged MAT file results from generated code if you do not set model inputs before each time you call the model step function.
 In the generated example main program, the following comments show the locations for setting the inputs and stepping the model with your code:

 /* Set model inputs here */ /* Step the model */